getgauge/taiko/docs/CONTRIBUTING.md

 ## Contribute code and pull requests to Taiko!

 Taiko is a [Node.js](https://nodejs.org/en/) library written in Javascript (with Typescript bindings).
-You only need the latest version of Node.js installed to clone the [repository](https://github.com/getgauge/taiko) and get started.
+You only need the latest version of Node.js and git installed to clone the [repository](https://github.com/getgauge/taiko) and get started.

 There are issues of varying levels across all Taiko repositories.
 All issues that